Here are the main reasons to try a low-carb diet:

 Research, published by the American Diabetes Association, suggests that high blood sugar (as a result of high carbohydrate intake) significantly reduces this protective layer resulting in damage to the lining of the blood vessel.

 - Contrary to previous beliefs, lowering carb intake and increasing protein and fat intake does not increase your risk of heart disease.

 - A suggested theory of why low-carb diets protect against heart disease is that they help to protect our blood vessels.

-Making simple swaps for the carbohydrate element of your meal to low-carb foods is a good way to keep enjoying the food you love, while still reducing the carb content.
+Making simple swaps for the carbohydrate element of your meal to low-carb foods is an excellent way to keep enjoying the food you love while still reducing the carb content.
 Here are some of our favourite swaps:

-For more tips and specific meal plan ideas have a look at our guide on low-carb recipes.
+For more tips and specific meal plan ideas, look at our guide on low-carb recipes.